andrewlin618/Clicky-Game/README.md

 # clicky-game
 ## How to play
-1.Click a character to start the game
+1.Click a character to start the game<br /><br />
-2.After you click the character, all pictures would be rerandomized.
+2.After you click the character, all pictures would be rerandomized.<br /><br />
 3.Click the character that you have never clicked before.
-And you score will increase by 1.
+And you score will increase by 1.<br /><br />
-4.Repeat step2&3.
+4.Repeat step2&3.<br /><br />
-5. Game over when you click the one who you have clicked before.
+5. Game over when you click the one who you have clicked before.<br /><br />

 ## Available Scripts